1992–93 Philadelphia Flyers season: Records

 Among the team records set during the 1992–93 season was Eric Lindros scoring the fastest goal from the start of a period (five seconds) in team history on November 12.
 On April 15, Kevin Dineen tied team records for most shorthanded goals scored during a game (2) and most points in a single period (4).
 On the season, Mark Recchi registered a team record 123 points in his first full season with the Flyers, surpassing Bobby Clarke’s 119 points in 1975–76.
 Lindros set a team rookie record with 41 goals scored.
 The 319 goals against by the Flyers during the season is a franchise high.

+Milestones

 Transactions

 The Flyers were involved in the following transactions from June 2, 1992, the day after the deciding game of the 1992 Stanley Cup Finals, through June 9, 1993, the day of the deciding game of the 1993 Stanley Cup Finals.